 It continued into adulthood and some nights, I’d only get a couple of hours sleep.
 Then crawl into work (late) feeling foggy and exhausted.

 There wasn’t a reason for it.
 I didn’t have anything on my mind.
 I just couldn’t switch off and I still struggle to now.

 Emigrating to Australia from the UK didn’t help much.
 As I was going to bed, my UK friends and family were just starting their day.
 I felt like I might miss something!

-It doesn’t matter how exhausted I am or how much fresh air I’ve had, some nights, I just find it really really hard to get to sleep.
+It doesn’t matter how exhausted I am or how much fresh air I’ve had, some nights, I just find it really really hard to relax before I go to sleep.
 Through my treatment for Breast Cancer I was given sedatives to help me to relax and sleep but my body fought against them.
 I don’t know why, I would have done anything to sleep and heal!